timmyjose-experiments/backups-poc/packages/backups-poc/docs/google-drive-backup-restore.md

         - the first linked and backed up account works, but the secondary account does not.
 How to handle this?
           So `signOut` works -> to avoid losing keys, user will need to make sure the __same__ account is used throughout on all devices, consistently

-* What happens if the user has setup up a Google account, backup happens, and then the user disconnects the Google account ? []
+* (Single device) What happens if the user has setup up a Google account, backup happens, and then the user disconnects the Google account ?
-    And then reconnects? []
+    And then reconnects? [✅]

 * Google account enabled -> Password changed []